-Unlike other decisions of the state agency, to establish an IPV, DHS must hold an administrative disqualification hearing unless the person is being prosecuted for the offense or signs a waiver of her right to a hearing.
+Unlike other decisions of the state agency, to establish an IPV, DHS must hold an administrative disqualification hearing unless the person is being prosecuted for the offense or signs a waives their right to a hearing.
 It is never advisable to sign a waiver.
 If the individual suspected of an intentional program violation does not want to contest the allegation, they can simply fail to attend the disqualification hearing, rather than sign the waiver form.
 If the individual signs the waiver, the disqualification will be imposed.
 If the individual defaults at the hearing, the department must still prove to the hearing officer that the intentional program violation occurred.

 The notice of the scheduled hearing must be mailed certified mail return receipt requested or by some other method that proves receipt.
-The time and place of the hearing must be so as to be accessible to the household member accused.
-The suspected household member must have 30 days advance notice of the scheduled hearing.
+The time and place of the hearing must be so as to be accessible to the SNAP unit member accused.
+The suspected unit member must have 30 days advance notice of the scheduled hearing.
 The individual may request a postponement, up to two days before the scheduled hearing date.
 A continuance at the hearing can be requested for any reason if it is the first request.

 Note: If the recipient has good cause for failing to attend a hearing within 30 days of the hearing date, that indiviual is entitled to a new hearing date.